During holiday in Bali, you probably see many statues with Balinese White and Black Square Cloth. Doesn’t that make you wonder what it means?

-As it is known, Balinese people has many unique culture and art, which every of the part contains a deep philosophy and meaning as this Balinese white and black square cloth.
+As it is known, Balinese people has many unique culture and art.
+Everything that you see probably contains a deep philosophy and meaning, as this Balinese white and black square cloth.

 Translate Ke Bahasa Indonesia: 4 Fakta Yang Jarang Diketahui Tentang Kain Hitam Putih Bali

-The following are some little known facts about the unique cloth you should must know.
+The following are some little known facts about Balinese White and Black Cloth.

 Philosophy of Rwa Bhineda, Like Yin-Yang

-The Balinese white and black square pattern symbolizes a philosophy of Rwa Bhineda that means the balance of the nature or a representation of the two differences or contradictory traits, as “black and white” mean “right and wrong” or “good and bad”.
+The Balinese white and black square pattern symbolizes a philosophy of Rwa Bhineda.
+It means the balance of the nature or a representation of the two differences or contradictory traits, as “black and white” mean “right and wrong” or “good and bad”.

 Its meaning is very similar to Yin-Yang in Ancient Chinese philosophy, which also means two traits that are related and opposite.